Skip to main content

 The RAID That Almost Ate Christmas

 Four HGST drives.
-One dying Synology.
-USB docks that kept disconnecting.
-The week between Christmas and New Year's became a crash course in mdadm, LVM, Btrfs, and why you should never trust USB for data recovery.
+One aging Synology.
+USB docks that struggled under sustained recovery load.
+The week between Christmas and New Year's became a crash course in mdadm, LVM, Btrfs, and choosing the right hardware path for data recovery.

 The Extent Tree That Vanished